launchbynttdata/tf-aws-module_primitive-efs_mount_target/examples/multi_subnet/README.md

 # Multi-Subnet EFS Mount Target Example

 This example demonstrates creating EFS mount targets across multiple availability zones with stable infrastructure when subnets are added or removed.
+The primitive module is called once per mount target using a `for_each` loop.

 ## Key Features

+- **Single Mount Target Per Module Invocation**: The primitive module creates one mount target; caller uses `for_each` to create multiple
 - **Region-Aware Configuration**: Automatically constructs full AZ names from region + letter suffix
 - **Simplified AZ Specification**: Use single letters ('a', 'b', 'c') instead of full AZ names like 'us-east-2a'
 - **Multiple Availability Zones**: Creates mount targets in 3 different AZs